SENSAAS/sensaas/README.md

 The current executable nsc-win.exe was compiled by using [http://www.codeblocks.org](http://www.codeblocks.org).
 Rename the executable as nsc-win.exe because 'nsc-win.exe' is used to set the variable nscexe in python script sensaas.py

-We recommend the use of nsc program but it exists an alternative by using PyMOL.
-Please contact us.

 ## Run Sensaas
-To align a Source molecule on a Target molecule (that does not move), run:
+To align a Source molecule on a Target molecule, run:

 	sensaas.py sdf molecule-target.sdf sdf molecule-source.sdf slog optim